-- an explanation of the significance of becoming bar/bat mitzvah and of the specific parts of the ceremony and celebrations - technical language with definitions, referring to their glossary - Simple organisational devices to ensure their leaflet is easy to read and navigate

-A letter to an Uncle: Ask pupils to write an imaginary letter from Sarah or Mimi or David to a non-Jewish uncle who could not attend the celebrations.
-In the letter they must include;

-- a description of what happened in the service - an explanation of the significance of becoming bar/bat mitzvah and of the specific parts of the ceremony and celebrations - technical language with definitions, referring to their glossary

-A postcard of congratulation: Ask pupils to write a postcard to Sarah or Mimi or David congratulating them on becoming Bar or Mitzvah.
-In the postcard they must include;

-- a description of at least one thing that happened during the service - their understanding of the significance of becoming bar/bat mitzvah and of the specific parts of the ceremony and celebrations - technical language with definitions, referring to their glossary

-Reflecting on the learning

-• Festivals like Bat Mitzvah and Bar Mitzvah in Jewish community life have parallels in many other religions.
+an explanation of the significance of becoming bar/bat mitzvah and of the specific parts of the ceremony and celebrations technical language with definitions, referring to their glossary Simple organisational devices to ensure their leaflet is easy to read and navigate A letter to an Uncle: Ask pupils to write an imaginary letter from Sarah or Mimi or David to a non- Jewish uncle who could not attend the celebrations.
+In the letter they must include; a description of what happened in the service an explanation of the significance of becoming bar/bat mitzvah and of the specific parts of the ceremony and celebrations. technical language with definitions, referring to their glossary A postcard of congratulation: Ask pupils to write a postcard to Sarah or Mimi or David congratulating them on becoming Bar or Mitzvah.
+In the postcard they must include; a description of at least one thing that happened during the service their understanding of the significance of becoming bar/bat mitzvah and of the specific parts of the ceremony and celebrations.
+Explanation of a least one thing that happened during the service their understanding of the significance of becoming bar/bat mitzvah and of the specific parts of the ceremony and celebrations Discuss and present their own ideas about the value and challenge of religious commitment in Britain today (C2).
+Reflecting on the learning Festivals like Bat Mitzvah and Bar Mitzvah in Jewish community life have parallels in many other religions.
 In Britain today, the move from child to adult is often not marked at one moment by a ritual.
 Still the transition to secondary school is a big thing for many children who will watch this film, and primary schools do often make a celebration of the end of primary school.
 Ask pupils to think this comparison through in detail.
 What links are there between the Jewish ceremony and moving on up to secondary school?
 In both, there is a time of preparation, learning of new skills, a test (in public?), and an achievement to be celebrated by family and friends.
 These are finished off with a party where family and friends take pleasure in the young person.
 Why do children think there are all these striking similarities?
 Because such transitions make a difference to us all, as children become more grown up?
 Notes: In Orthodox Jewish communities boys become Bar Mitzvah at the age of 13, girls become Bat Mitzvah at the age of 12 and the ceremony is often held on the Sabbath after their birthday.
 In non-orthodox sometimes known as Jewish progressive communities Boys and girls take part in Bar/Bat Mitzvah at the age of 13 to show equality.